moecrosoft/disaster_classification/README.md

-# 🚨 Emergency Detection AI
+# 🚨 Text Based Emergency Detection AI

 An end-to-end AI application that detects whether a text message indicates an emergency.